 Jessie Lu

-I am a fifth year PhD candidate in the Sustainable Development Program at Columbia University.
-I combine economic reduced form methods with ecological modeling to study how ecosystem degradation impacts human welfare and how policy decisions impact environmental quality.
+My research combines economic reduced form methods with ecological modeling to study how ecosystem degradation impacts human welfare and how policy decisions impact environmental quality.
 I am particularly interested in these dynamics in the context of cities, health, and/or development.

+I recently received my PhD from the Sustainable Development Program at Columbia University.
 Prior to my PhD, I worked at the Harvard Kennedy School and the Center for Global Development.
 I hold a BA in Anthropology from the University of Pennsylvania.

 Email me at jl6001[at]columbia[dot]edu.
 You can access my CV here.